7 Mistakes Many of Us Are Making With Our Money During the Pandemic

 This isn’t something you actively think about — you just know you’re required to have it.

-Policygenius has policies starting at just $25/month.
+Lemonade’s policies start at just $25/month.
 And just because you’re saving money doesn’t mean you’re skimping on coverage.
-Policygenius will make sure you have what you need.
+Lemonade will make sure you have what you need.

 Just answer a few questions about your home to get started.